 Herbs like licorice root, mullein, sage leaves, wild cherry bark and slippery elm can be made into a tea with a little honey to calm a cough.
 If you’re in a rush or you don’t have these herbs on hand you should be able to pick up a tea called Just for Kids Throat Coat by Traditional Medicinals.
 Throat Coat has many of the herbs recommended above and it’s formulated with kid’s safety and tastes in mind.
 It’s usually available in grocery stores and it has a very pleasant taste for a medicinal tea.
 It’s not only good for cough but works for sore throats too.

 A warm steamy bath can also help a nighttime cough.
 Start a hot bath using the shower, close the bathroom door and let the room get steamy.
-Add a few drops of eucalyptus or sage into the tub to soothe a cough and open up the chest.
+Add a few drops of essential oils such as wild mountain sage or fir needle into the tub to soothe a cough and open up the chest.

-This is a personal favorite for dry, tickley coughs.
+This is a personal favorite for dry, tickly coughs.
 Eat 1/2 to 1 pear before bed.
 It is so delicious and it feels great on a dry, scratchy throat.

 Common Sense Caution